ItaiAxelrad/remote-sensing/posts/raster-based-analysis.md

 ## max values : 2.854998, 5.709995, 2.854998
 ```

-The `RasterBrick` metadata displayed above are mostly similar to what we saw earlier for the `RasterLayer` object, with the exception that these are multi-layer objects.
+The `RasterBrick` metadata displayed above is mostly similar to what we saw earlier for the `RasterLayer` object, with the exception that these are multi-layer objects.

 ## Object Manipulation

 The actual data used in geo-processing projects often comes as geo-data, stored on files such as GeoTIFF or other commonly used file formats.
 Reading data directly from these files into the R working environment (as objects belonging to one of the 3 raster objects classes) is made possible thanks to the raster package.
-The three main commands for reading raster objects from files are the `raster()`, `stack()`, and `brick()` functions, referring to `RasterLayer`, `RasterStack` and `RasterBrick` objects respectively.
+The three main commands for reading raster objects from files are the `raster()`, `stack()`, and `brick()` functions, referring to `RasterLayer`, `RasterStack`, and `RasterBrick` objects respectively.
 Writing one of the three raster object classes to file is achieved with the `writeRaster()` function.

-To illustrate the reading and writing of raster files, we will use a sample data subsets.
-'Gewata' is the name of the data set, it is a multi-layer GeoTIFF object, its file name is LE71700552001036SGS00_SR_Gewata_INT1U.tif, informing us that this is a subset from a scene acquired by the Landsat 7 sensor.
+To illustrate the reading and writing of raster files, we will use sample data subsets.
+'Gewata' is the name of the data set, it is a multi-layer GeoTIFF object.
+Its file name is `LE71700552001036SGS00_SR_Gewata_INT1U.tif`, informing us that this is a subset from a scene acquired by the Landsat 7 sensor.

 ```r
 # Start by making sure that your working directory is properly set